Chasing Kareem: Tracking LeBron James' pursuit of NBA record

 Abdul-Jabbar points: 38,387.

-Potential record-breaker: At his current rate of 29.8 points per game, with 224 points needed to pass Abdul-Jabbar, it would take James eight more games to become the NBA’s scoring leader.
+Potential record-breaker: At his current rate of 30.2 points per game, with 178 points needed to pass Abdul-Jabbar, it would take James six more games to become the NBA’s scoring leader.
 Assuming he does not miss any games, that makes the potential record-breaking game Feb.
-7 at home against Oklahoma City.
+4 at New Orleans.

 AP NBA: https://apnews.com/hub/NBA and https://twitter.com/AP_Sports